fabogit/angular-V16-projects/09_cdk-component/projects/ui-controls/README.md

 ## Publishing

-After building your library with `ng build ui-controls`, go to the dist folder `cd dist/ui-controls` and run `npm publish`.
+After building your library with `ng build ui-controls`, go to the dist folder `cd dist/ui-controls` and run `npm login` if needed then `npm publish`.

 ## Running unit tests